List of countries by foreign exchange reserves: Russia

-Currency composition of foreign exchange reserves
+Currency composition of forex reserves

+The Currency Composition of Foreign Exchange Reserves (COFER) refers to the breakdown of the foreign exchange reserves held by central banks around the world, based on the currencies in which those reserves are denominated.
+These reserves are typically held in the form of deposits, bonds, and other liquid assets, and they play a critical role in managing a country's exchange rate policy, stabilizing its currency, and meeting international financial obligations.
 IMF releases the quarterly data on the currency composition of official foreign exchange reserves.
 The data are reported to the IMF on a voluntary and confidential basis.
-As of Q4 2016, there are 146 reporters, consisting of IMF member countries, a number of non-member countries/economies, and other entities holding foreign exchange reserves.
-From Q4 2016, the data was expanded to include renminbi (RMB).
+COFER data for individual countries are strictly confidential.
+At present there are 149 reporters, consisting of member countries of the IMF, non-member countries/economies, and other foreign exchanges reserve holding entities.
+From Q4 2016, the data was expanded to include renminbi (CNY).
 Monetary gold is not covered in COFER but included in reserved assets, a broader scope than that of COFER.